sercankulcu/sercankulcu.github.io/_thoughts/a-beginners-guide-to-platonic-love.md

 We imagine courage as something needed for dramatic moments: quitting a job, moving to another city, standing in front of a crowd, taking some enormous risk.
 Sometimes courage is much smaller.
 Sometimes it is sitting in the empty seat.
 Sometimes it is saying, "Good morning."

-The tragedy of platonic love is not always rejection.
+The tragedy of unspoken love is not always rejection.
 Rejection would at least provide an answer.
 The more durable regret can come from protecting a possibility so carefully that it is never allowed to become real.

 Maybe the person would have liked you.
 Maybe not.
 Maybe you would have had coffee once and discovered there was nothing there.
 Maybe something important would have happened.
 You never know.